Our Services

 Helpful Resources

-High-pressure water jets used in colon hydrotherapy can injure delicate anal veins, strip away protective mucus and wash out clots, all of which can worsen active bleeding hemorrhoids.
-See below to understand why and what to watch for.
+Colon hydrotherapy uses high-pressure water jets that can injure delicate anal veins, strip away protective mucus, and wash out clots—all of which may worsen bleeding hemorrhoids.
+Understanding the risks helps you avoid complications and know what warning signs to watch for.

 Bleeding hemorrhoids are swollen veins in the anal canal that can cause pain, itching, and discomfort.
 While good hygiene and gentle cleansing are important, using high-pressure water—especially during colon hydrotherapy—can actually make hemorrhoid flare ups worse.
 Below, we explain how this happens, offer practical tips to protect sensitive tissues, and guide you on when to seek professional help.